-$\mathbf{F}\flat$ has a built-in Let Rec operation to aid in writing recursive functions, but its actually not needed because recursion is definable in $\mathbf{F}\flat$ .
-The encoding is a non-obvious one, and so before we introduce it, we present some background information.
-As we will see, the encoding of recursion is closely related to a famous set-theoretical paradox due to Russell.
+Although $\mathbf{F}\flat$ has a built-in Let Rec operation to aid in writing recursive functions, we can write recursive functions even without this rule!
+This is a fundamental and non-obvious encoding, so we must introduce some background information before we explore it.
+As we will see, the encoding of recursion is closely related to a famous set-theoretical paradox due to Bertrand Russell.

 Let us begin by posing the following question.
-How can programs compute forever in Fb without recursion?
+How can programs compute forever in \mathbf{F} \flat without recursion?
 The answer to this question comes in the form of a seemingly simple expression: